Future Of Retirement Businesses

-Facebook insights for Facebook Pages and Facebook Groups provide detailed data about fans and members.
+The research on the future of retirement businesses began with Facebook insights for Facebook Pages, which provide detailed data about fans.
 And what is revealing is the age demographics.
 My Facebook Page reflects most people in their late 40s to early 50s and beyond.
 These people would be interested in starting a business after retirement.
-They maybe working in their full-time jobs currently, but will need to start planning now to make money online in their future.
+They maybe working in their full-time jobs currently, but some will need to start planning now to make money online in their future.

 I live in Vancouver, British Columbia and our provincial government has published a study on the future of retirement with trends to 2027 and starting a business after retirement.